MileHacker Logo

 Walking and Cycling Routes

-• Pedestrian-Friendly Areas: The Corniche (Nile promenade) excels for walking, offering scenic views.
-The Aswan Souk, with narrow alleys, is best explored on foot.
+• Pedestrian-Welcoming Neighborhoods: The Corniche (Nile promenade) excels for walking, offering scenic views.
+The Aswan Souk, with close alleys, walking is the best way to explore it.

 • Elephantine Island and the Nubian Village on the West Bank provide pleasant walking.

 • Bicycle Infrastructure: Aswan lacks dedicated bicycle lanes.
-Cycling on main roads with heavy traffic receives no recommendation.
+Cycling on main roads with a lot of traffic receives no recommendation.

 • Avoid walking or cycling on main roads with fast-moving traffic.
 Exercise caution everywhere.